 It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage document.

-If you are confused, concerned, or just have a question, please contact Customer Service.
+If you are confused or concerned or just have a question, please contact our plan's Customer Service.

 Section 1.3 Legal information about the Evidence of Coverage